COVID-19 Vaccination Documentation Requirements and Acceptable Vaccines

 What will happen if I do not provide the COVID-19 vaccine documentation to Sentry MD or authorize them to disclose information to Middlebury?

 For technical questions and questions about Sentry MD, please email Middlebury@SentryMD.com.
-If you have questions about setting up your Middlebury email account, please refer to directions from Information Technology
+If you have questions about setting up your Middlebury email account, please refer to directions from Information Technology Services.